ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 As part of the core infrastructure of an end-to-end encrypted communication service, transparency logs are required to operate seamlessly for several years.
-This presents a problem for general append-only logs, as even moderate usage can cause the log to grow to an unmanageable size.
-This issue is further compounded by the fact that a substantial portion of the entries added to a log may be fake, having been added solely for the purpose of obscuring short-term update rates (as discussed in {{privacy-guarantees}}).
+This presents a problem for general append-only logs, as even moderate usage can cause the log to grow to an unmanageable size in that time frame.
+This issue is further compounded by the fact that a substantial portion of the entries added to a log may be fake, having been added solely for the purpose of obscuring short-term update rates (discussed in {{privacy-guarantees}}).
 Given this, transparency logs need to be able manage their footprint by pruning data which is no longer required by the communication service.

 Broadly speaking, a transparency log's database will contain two types of data: